pascalhorton/HydroSnap/README.md

 The flow direction and accumulation are computed after the DEM has been aligned with the stream network, using the [pysheds](https://github.com/mdbartos/pysheds) library.

+The outputs of hydro-snap are:
+- A reconditioned DEM (corrected_dem_final.tif)
+- A flow direction raster (flow_direction.tif)
+- A flow accumulation raster (flow_accumulation.tif)
+- A catchment delineation raster (catchment.tif)
+- The stream network shapefile with an additional incremental rank attribute (streams.shp)
+- The stream start points shapefile (stream_starts.shp)
+- The stream end points shapefile (stream_ends.shp)

 ## Installation
 Hydro-snap can be installed using pip:
 ```bash